Exclusive: Philippines fixer paid $30 million by Okada's Universal - sources

 The Nevada Gaming Control Board has been separately investigating Wynn Resorts on allegations made by Okada that Wynn's company sought to influence Macau officials through a donation to the University of Macau, the people close to the matter said.

-However, this probe was likely to be resolved without an investigative hearing, they said, signaling that Wynn Resorts was less likely to be subject to a major disciplinary action.
+However, this probe was likely to be resolved without an investigative hearing, they said, signalling that Wynn Resorts was less likely to be subject to a major disciplinary action.

 (Additional reporting by Taro Fuse, Kevin Krolicki and Takeaki Ueno in Tokyo, Manuel Mogato in Manila, Sue Zeidler in Los Angeles and Farah Master in Hong Kong; Editing by Mark Bendeich)